This is us. Halloween 2013.

 - Go bold or go home!: Remember ‘sexy kitten’ from Mean Girls… I do.
-I can’t say its my favourite style out outfitting for halloween, but what I would say is that any style can work and should work as long as you put in the effort.
-Effort always pays off and a true halloween outfit should rely raise eyebrows, and catch peoples attention.
+I can’t say it’s my favourite style out outfitting for Halloween, but what I would say is that any style can work and should work as long as you put in the effort.
+Effort always pays off and a true Halloween outfit should really raise eyebrows and catch peoples attention.

 - Challenge the stays-quo: Go beyond the norm.
-If you want to be aan enchanted unicorn kitten that is from Norway..
+If you want to be an enchanted unicorn kitten that is from Norway.
 DO IT.
 Don’t always go for safe options.